docstream/auto-ent/README.md

 _Work in progress_
 -------------------

-DDD CLI Tool that generates java/go entity classes/structs to stdout.
+CLI Tool that generates java/go entity classes/structs (stdout).
-Will also generate SQL schemas, from same DSL file.
+Will also (soon) generate SQL schemas, from same DSL file.
 XML serializable features are annotated into go+java output.
 Optional ORM-stuff for the go output.